ScilifelabDataCentre/RDM-guidelines/content/topics/university-rdm-resources.md

 ## Research data support, guidelines and policies
  Many universities have established a Research Data Office (RDO) or Data Access Unit (DAU) in order to help researchers with data management questions.
 Also, the libraries can most often give advice or redirect to local instances.
 In the table below you can find links and contact information to local offices and resources.
+Note that some information is only available to staff members and requires login.

 <div class="table-responsive">
   <table class="table table-hover table-bordered">